 - 1. Identify and utilize aspects of psychological theory to explain human behavior scientifically and objectively. - 2.
 Identify theory and research central to the major domains of the field. - 3.
 Exhibit appreciation for psychological dimensions of human diversity. - 4.
 Employ ethical knowledge and skills appropriate to level of experience and education. - 5.
-Evaluate overarching themes and major problems in psychology.
+Exhibit quantitative literacy and understand the role of statistics in psychological research. - 6.
+Design and conduct a basic study to address a psychological question using appropriate research methods.